GeoRegionsEcosystem/GeoRegions.jl/docs/src/basics/predefined/datasets.md

 ## SREX Regions adapted from Seneviratne et al. [2012]

-Add the `SRX_` prefix to the 3-letter IDs given in Seneviratne et al. [2012] to call GeoRegions adapted from this paper.
+Add the `SREX_` prefix to the 3-letter IDs given in Seneviratne et al. [2012] to call GeoRegions adapted from this paper.
 All GeoRegions are defined as the `PolyRegion` type, even though many of them are rectilinear.

 !!! tip "Defined in GeoRegions.jl ≥ v2"
-    All `SRX_*` domains are defined only in versions ≥2
+    All `SREX_*` domains are defined only in versions ≥2

+!!! tip "Changes to SREX IDs in GeoRegions.jl ≥ v8"
+    Previous versions of GeoRegions.jl used the prefix `SRX_*`.
+As of GeoRegions.jl ≥v8, the prefix has been changed to `SREX_*`

 ```@example readpredefined
 using GeoRegions
-GeoRegion("SRX_CNA")
+GeoRegion("SREX_CNA")
 ```

 To see the full list of predefined GeoRegions from Seneviratne et al. [2012], go [here](basics/read/listall#SREX-Regions-from-Seneviratne-et-al.-[2012])